 So you’ve got a great product idea, sourced some funding to get it moving, and what to approach a product design consultancy.
 But now what?
 If you’ve never created a product before, or sometimes, even if you have, it can be pretty confusing trying to understand the right steps to take and in which order, to help you bring your vision to life.

 This blog series aims to blast any myths and jargon surrounding product design.
 We’ll be covering topics from selecting the right consultancy and creating a brief that everyone understands, right through to scoping, setting budgets, protecting your idea, taking your product to market and beyond!

 First step – find a product design consultancy for best success.
-It’s going to be a little like dating; you’re going to need to find a team that you can work well with, who understand what you need to fulfill this project and are able to communicate with you effectively.
+It’s going to be a little like dating; you’re going to need to find a team that you can work well with, who understand what you need to fulfil this project and are able to communicate with you effectively.

 When you start asking around, or you hop online to run your Google search on who best to work with, you’re going to come across a list of agencies to reach out to.
 Check out their ‘shop front’; what do they do?
 Does it even make any sense to you?
 If the answer is no, don’t be afraid to pick up the phone and have a chat with them.
 Be clear if you aren’t sure about terminology.
 Design Consultants will be keen to genuinely understand what your product is all about.
 Or at least, they should be.